Criticism of Judaism

-Criticism of Judaism refers to criticism of Jewish religious doctrines, texts, laws, and practices.
-Early criticism originated in inter-faith polemics between Christianity and Judaism.
+Early criticism of Judaism and its texts, laws, and practices originated in inter-faith polemics between Christianity and Judaism.
 Important disputations in the Middle Ages gave rise to widely publicized criticisms.
 Modern criticisms also reflect the inter-branch Jewish schisms between Orthodox Judaism, Conservative Judaism, and Reform Judaism.

 Doctrines and precepts

 Personal God

 Baruch Spinoza, Mordecai Kaplan, and prominent atheists have criticized Judaism because its theology and religious texts describe a personal God who has conversations with important figures (Moses, Abraham, etc.) and forms relationships and covenants with the Hebrew people.
 Spinoza and Kaplan instead believed God is abstract, impersonal, a force of nature, or composes the universe itself.
 Theologian and philosopher Franz Rosenzweig suggested that the two viewpoints are both valid and are complementary within Judaism.

 Chosen people

-Most branches of Judaism consider Jews to be the "chosen people", in the sense that they have a special role to "preserve God's revelations" or to "affirm our common humanity".
-This attitude is reflected, for example, in the policy statement of Reform Judaism, which holds that Jews have a responsibility to "cooperate with all men in the establishment of the kingdom of God, of universal brotherhood, Justice, truth, and peace on earth".
+Most branches of Judaism consider Jews to be the "chosen people," in the sense that they have a special role to "preserve God's revelations" or to "affirm our common humanity."
+This attitude is reflected, for example, in the policy statement of Reform Judaism, which holds that Jews have a responsibility to "cooperate with all men in the establishment of the kingdom of God, of universal brotherhood, justice, truth, and peace on earth."
 Some secular and critics affiliated with other religions claim the concept implies favoritism or racial superiority, as have some Jewish critics, such as Baruch Spinoza.

 Some Jews find the concept of "chosenness" problematic or outdated, and such concerns led to the formation of Reconstructionist Judaism, whose founder, Mordecai Kaplan, rejected the concept of the Jews as the chosen people and decried it as being ethnocentric.